 South African Airways (SAA)

 Please remember to inform the reservations agent or your travel agent that your bicycle will be accompanying you at time of reservation.
 Your bicycle MUST be confirmed in reservations as there is a limit on the number of bicycles that are carried per aircraft.
 The SAA Reservations Department can be contacted on: 0861 606 606.

-Your bicycle will be transported at a handling fee of R250.00 (Direct payments with an SAA Airport office) and R285.00 (Payment made at Pick n Pay) including VAT per flight sector, to and from Cape Town.
+Your bicycle will be transported to and from Cape Town at a handling fee of R350.00.
+Payments can be made directly at the SAA Airport office and Pick n Pay including VAT per flight sector, to and from Cape Town.

 The applicable bicycle charge will be valid for transportation: